-2nd semester Monday evening (Min.
+2nd semester: Tuesday evening (Min.
 No. 8)

-Level 2: DT1000Y or equivalent
+PREREQUISITES: DT1000Y or equivalent

 Upon successful completion of this unit, it is expected that students will be able to: